 For reasons I can’t fully explain, I’ve been collecting wine corks for almost as long as Husband and I have been together.
 Am I the only one who does this?
 I can’t even remember why I started or what my original intention was, but after nine years we had amassed quite an impressive little stash of corks from all our favorite wines.
 (My current favorite is the Robert Mondavi Private Selection Malbec.
 Less than $11 a bottle and soooooo good!)

 A couple of months ago I finally decided it was time to either throw them away or put them to good use.
-Naturally my first step was to start a new Pinterest board for inspiration:

 After pondering my options for a while, I finally settled on the idea of a simple serving tray.
 It was so easy to make that I almost feel like I cheated, but since it did require both spray paint and a trip to the hardware store to have a piece of acrylic cut to size, I think it still counts!